witheve/rfcs/proposed/syntax.md

 Literate programming is a first-class design concept in Eve.
 We will be writing all of our programs in this manner, and will encourage others to do the same for the reasons above.
 That said, there is nothing in the syntax that specifically requires literate programming; you can write your program as a series of code blocks without any prose, and it will be perfectly valid.

-### Objects
+### Records

-Objects are the predominant datatype in Eve.
-In the proposed syntax, objects are a set of attribute:value pairs enclosed in square brackets:
+Records are the predominant datatype in Eve.
+In the proposed syntax, records are a set of attribute:value pairs enclosed in square brackets:

 ```
-object = [ attribute1: value1 attribute2: value2 ... attributeN: valueN]
+record = [ attribute1: value1 attribute2: value2 ... attributeN: valueN]
 ```

-Objects are essentially pattern matches against the Eve DB, i.e. objects ask Eve to find all the entities that match the supplied attribute shape.
-For example, our first object in the program is `[@"my party" date]`.
-The resulting object will consist of all the facts matching a `name` attribute with value "my party" and a date attribute with any value.
+Records are essentially pattern matches against the Eve DB, i.e. records ask Eve to find all the entities that match the supplied attribute shape.
+For example, our first record in the program is `[@"my party" date]`.
+The resulting record will consist of all the facts matching a `name` attribute with value "my party" and a date attribute with any value.

-The object also binds `date` to the top level `date` variable, accessible outside of the object (but only within the block).
+The record also binds `date` to the top level `date` variable, accessible outside of the record (but only within the block).
 If you want to use `date` to mean something else, then you can alias it using the bind operator (see the next section).

-Objects can be bound to a variable, e.g. `party = [@"my party" date]`.
-This provides a handle to the object, allowing you to access and mutate attributes using dot notation, e.g. `party.date`.
+Records can be bound to a variable, e.g. `party = [@"my party" date]`.
+This provides a handle to the record, allowing you to access and mutate attributes using dot notation, e.g. `party.date`.

 ### Binding, Equivalence, and Names

 Our syntax has two binding operators: colon ( `:` ), and equals ( `=` ).
-By convention, colon is used within objects, and equals is used outside of objects.
+By convention, colon is used within records, and equals is used outside of records.
 Either way, binding works the same: binding asserts that the left hand side of the operator is equivalent to the right hand side.
 This is distinct from assignment, which is not a concept in Eve (therefore, we have no need for an `==` operator).

-Names are another way to say one thing is equivalent to another; within a block, variables with the same name represent the same object or attribute of an object.
+Names are another way to say one thing is equivalent to another; within a block, variables with the same name represent the same record or attribute of an record.
 For instance:

 ```
 People who are 50 years old